-Students are expected to do a health-related field-placement or service project in either a global or local setting.
+Students are expected to do a health-related field experience or service project in either a global or local setting.
 Normally, such fieldwork will not carry academic credit.
-For in-depth projects that have academic or research dimensions, students may work with faculty to seek academic research or independent study credit for the field placement.
+For in-depth projects that have academic or research dimensions, students may work with faculty to seek academic research or independent study credit for the field experience.

 Who May Apply?

 Rising 3rd year undergraduates from any major or school in the University can apply to be in the Global Public Health Minor Program.
 We welcome applications from transfer students who will enter the University in their third year.
 These students may contact us for advice on submitting their application by the April15 deadline.
-Please contact Aaron Pannone at email@example.com for more information.
+Please contact Tracey Brookman at email@example.com for more information.

 How Do Students Apply?